Social Work - Course Structure

-MSW(Q) students must complete 96 credit points, including 78 credit points of core units and three elective units of study (18 credit points).
+The Master of Social Work (Qualifying) is a two-year full-time (four-year part-time) program.
+MSW(Q) students must complete 96 credit points, consisting of 78 credit points of core units and three elective units of study worth 18 credit points.
 The core units comprise seven campus-based units of study and two field education placements, each of which is worth 18 credit points.
-The program can be taken either full time over two years, or part time over four years.
 Note that:

 - The core unit, Social Work Practice (SCWK5010), must be taken in your first semester.